 Cavities (rooms and corridors) or virtual subdivision (sensors coverage and legal spaces)

-Building and facility management application require mostly information from the first category.
+Building and facility management applications require mostly information from the first category.
 Indoor location-based services (LBS), indoor route analysis or indoor geo-tagging services require mostly information from the second category.

 The IndoorGML Standard is intended to provide a unified modelling approach that is necessary to support indoor applications using information from those two categories.
 The leading concepts in the IndoorGML Conceptual Model are the Indoor spaces and the topological relationships between them (Section 7.1), which are grounded in the Poincaré duality.
 The space notations are kept as generic as possible to reflect the variety and complexity of indoor environments.
 The entire indoor environment - objects and spaces - constitutes the Cellular space (Section 7.2).
 Cells have properties, one of which is their geometry.
 The cell units can be subdivided or aggregated (Section 7.2).
 The Cell Spaces are the basis for deriving an adjacency/connectivity/accessibility network (Section 7.3).
 Cell Spaces of the same characteristics are non-overlapping and form a thematic layer (Section 7.6).
 For example, architectural components (walls, slabs, stairs) and the corresponding cavities (rooms, corridors) form a Topographic thematic layer.

 IndoorGML 2.0 follows a model-driven approach.
-All concepts are organized in a UML class diagram (Section 8), from which the implementation schemas for GML are provided (Annex A).
+All concepts are organized in a UML class diagram (Section 8), from which the implementation schemas for GML are provided.

 Modularization

-Following the OGC ModSpec guidance (OGC, 2009)￼, IndoorGML is organised into a Core module and Extension modules that have one or more mandatory dependencies on the Core (see Figure 3). ￼Figure 1The IndoorGML Core module defines the conceptual model and each extension module covers a specific application, which may require extensions to the core module semantics.
-IndoorGML 2.0 contains one extension named Navigation.
-Each IndoorGML module is specified by an implementation schema definition (XML, SQL and JSON).
+Following the OGC ModSpec guidance (OGC, 2009)￼, IndoorGML Part 1 – Conceptual Model is organised into a Core module and Extension modules that have one or more mandatory dependencies on the Core (see Figure 3). ￼Figure 1The IndoorGML Core module defines the conceptual model and each extension module covers a specific application, which may require thematic extensions to the core module semantics.
+IndoorGML 2.0 Part 1 contains one extension named Navigation.
+IndoorGML 2.0 Part 2 provides the implementation of IndoorGML 2.0 Part 1 in GML, JSON, and SQL.

 The dependency relationships among IndoorGML’s modules are illustrated in Figure 3.
 Each module is represented by a package in UML.
 The package name corresponds to the module name.
 A dash arrow in the figure indicates that the schema at the tail of the arrow depends upon the schema at the head of the arrow.
 In the following sections the modules are described in detail.